 If you aren’t familiar with the breed you’re interested in, there is no one more knowledgeable to ask than the breeder themselves.
 After all, they have dedicated themselves to the breed entirely, producing future generations that uphold the authenticity of the breed.

 If you take a genuine interest in the breed, the breeder will probably talk your ear off, answering any questions you might have.
 They will gladly tell you about each of the puppy’s personalities.

 Each dog breed has a set of common characteristics that make them stand out among the rest.
 Just like the people you choose to associate with, dogs will mesh well with certain lifestyles over others.

-15. Do You Think My Family Is Compatible with the Breed?
+15. Do You Think My Family Is Compatible With This Breed?

 Your lifestyle is a very strong indicator of your compatibility with the breed.
-Many people wonder if a dog will be compatible in their home, but they rarely stop to ask if you are compatible with them in the first place.
+Many people wonder if a dog will be compatible in their home, but they rarely stop to ask if you are compatible with them.

 Many cases of rehoming pets come from the lack of compatibility with the breed.
 Some people will buy a high-energy breed, like a German Shepherd or Brittany Spaniel, for instance, not realizing how much activity they need daily.
 The pent-up energy can cause destructive tendencies or nervous behaviors that are counterproductive.